 When you live together before marriage, you get relaxed and free with each other.

 And when you get married, you’ll keep living like you did yesterday.

-But if you haven’t lived together before marriage, you’d be under pressure to act like a spouse.
+But if you haven’t lived together before marriage, you’d be under pressure to act like a wife.

 Let me tell you, you don’t need to act a certain way as a spouse.

 You are still that beautifully flawed human that your partner met and loves.